A comparison of Ashtekar's and Friedrich's formalisms of spatial infinity: Conformal Gaussian gauge systems in a neighbourhood of an asymptote

-\begin{remark} {\em Observe that in contrast to the representation of the Minkowski in Section \ref{Section:MinkowskiCylinder}, the representation obtained in this section \emph{is not horizontal} in the sense that the location of null infinity is not given by the condition $\tau=\pm 1$.
+\begin{remark} {\em The set $I$ (the cylinder at spatial infinity) coincides with the asymptote $\mathcal{H}$.} \end{remark} \begin{remark} {\em Observe that in contrast to the representation of Minkowski in Section \ref{Section:MinkowskiCylinder}, the representation obtained in this section \emph{is not horizontal} in the sense that the location of null infinity is not given by the condition $\tau=\pm 1$.
 A horizontal representation can be obtained by considering a more general initial conformal factor of the form $\Theta_\star = \varkappa\rho $, $\varkappa|_{\rho=0}=1$, with $\varkappa$ suitably chosen. } \end{remark}